Patience, they say, is a virtue.

 Sometimes, for whatever reason, the people in the audience (or at least some of them) just don’t get it.
 They do not understand the point that the speaker is trying to make.
 They ask questions that the speaker thought had been answered in the presentation.

 For a speaker, this can be frustrating.
 He has — I would hope — put some effort into making the presentation as clear, compelling and relevant as possible.
 How can the audience possibly not understand?!

 Often, it has to do with the “curse of knowledge”.
 A while back, I wrote a seven-part series based on the book, Made to Stick.
-In this interview with Guy Kawasaki, the authors of the book, Chip and Dan Heath, explain the curse of knowledge:
+In an interview with Guy Kawasaki, the authors of the book, Chip and Dan Heath, explain the curse of knowledge: